raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 --- /task ---

 --- task ---
-If you haven't already attached the 'DestroyLaser' and 'DestroyAsteroid' scripts to their game objects, do so now.
+If you haven't already attached the 'DestroyLaser' script to the  'Lasers' game object, do so now.
 --- /task ---

 ### Lasers colliding with asteroids